ila-embsys/ada-project-example/README.md

 * Make sure default IDE setting in GitPod user preferences set to VS Code
 * Click on "GitPod ready-to-code" button
 * Wait until workspace created and repository modules initialized
-* If "select a Kit for ada-project-example" shows choose "[Unspecified]"
+* If "Select a configure preset for ada-project-example" shows choose "UART shell"
 * Click the "Build" button on the status bar
 * Run Task by choose: Menu > Terminal > Run Task... > "Launch Renode and Connect UART" > Continue without scanning the task output
 * Wait until Renode simulator launch firmware and prints the shell prompt to the emulated UART console
 * You can type to the shell something like "kernel version"
 * Go to the "Run and Debug" tab and launch "Renode GDB" to debug
-* Configure Zephyr
+* Configure Zephyr in a new Bash terminal

        $ west build -t menuconfig